Plan B Expat

 Step 6: Receive temporary residency

-Step 7: Convert to permanent (after ~21 months)
+Step 7: Convert to permanent (after 21 to 22 months)

 Tax Benefits for Retirees

 This is where Paraguay becomes especially attractive for retirees.
 The territorial tax system means Paraguay only taxes income generated within its borders.
-Your pension, Social Security, investment income, rental income from properties abroad - none of it is taxed by Paraguay.
+Your pension, Social Security, investment income, rental income from properties abroad, none of it is taxed by Paraguay.
 Period.

 This is not a special exemption or a temporary incentive program.
 It is the fundamental structure of Paraguay's tax code.
 Foreign-sourced income is simply not subject to Paraguayan taxation.